The Preservation Replacement Division (PRD) offers these services:

 Photocopying: Missing color plates and maps are often, but not always, replaced with color photocopies.
 If a large number of color copies is needed to complete the job, the PRD staff check the commercial availability of the book to determine if the more economical course of action would be to commercially replace the damaged copy.
 If a commercial replacement is not available the PRD staff will consult with a selector to decide whether color copying is worth the expense.

-Requests for replacement of missing books or serial issues usually come to PRD when the Order Division staff have been unable to locate a new or used copy and the selector has opted for replacement with a photocopy made by the Preservation department (see Preservation Replacement Decision Form).
+Requests for replacement of missing books or serial issues usually come to PRD when the Order Division staff have been unable to locate a new or used copy and the selector has opted for replacement with a photocopy made by the Preservation department.
+Alternatively, they may be sent directly to the Unit Head.

 , Unit Head